What is Plywood?Types, Grades & Best Uses (Complete Guide)

-Keep reading to learn our top five interesting facts about plywood.
+Please keep reading to learn our top five interesting facts about plywood.

 5 Interesting Plywood Facts

-1. Plywood Comes in Grades A-D for Strength, Discoloration, Defects & Moisture-Resistance
+1. Plywood Comes in Grades A-D for Strength, Discoloration, Defects & Moisture Resistance

-For this reason, it’s best used for furniture or cabinet doors, particularly in high humidity areas (like bathrooms or kitchens).
-Grade D is the lowest quality of plywood and is therefore the cheapest.
+For this reason, it’s best used for furniture or cabinet doors, particularly in high-humidity areas (like bathrooms or kitchens).
+Grade D is the lowest quality of plywood and is, therefore, the cheapest.

 1. Each Layer is Rotated 90 Degrees to Prevent Warping & Improve Strength